DeepLabCut/DeepLabCut/docs/PluginOverview.md

 ##### Testing for Plugins

 The new api also allows for automated testing of plugins by a rather primitive testing API.
-A plugin specifies it test methods by returning a list of callable from the `get_test` method.
+A plugin specifies its test methods by returning a list of callable from the `get_test` method.
 These methods should accept no arguments and return a boolean and two strings.
 The boolean determines if the test was successful, and the two strings represent